Skip to main content

 Do the guidelines apply to planning proposals that have already been prepared?

-The requirement to be consistent with and give effect to section 3.2 of the guidelines, applies to all planning proposals prepared after the guidelines were published on 10 November 2023.
+The requirement to be consistent with and give effect to section 3.2 of the guidelines is mandatory under Local Planning Direction 4.2 (Coastal Management).
+This applies to all planning proposals prepared after 10 November 2023.

 This means that the guidelines must be addressed if:

-• the planning proposal had not been lodged for gateway assessment by 10 November 2023, or
+• the planning proposal had not been lodged for gateway assessment by 10 November 2023

-• the planning proposal had been lodged for gateway assessment by 10 November 2023 but was still being amended – for example if amendments were required by the planning proposal authority as a result of additional studies and investigations or in response to submissions received during public exhibition, or
+• the planning proposal had been lodged for gateway assessment by 10 November 2023 but was still being amended – for example, if the planning proposal authority requested amendments to respond to additional studies and investigations, or feedback from stakeholders

-• the plan making authority issues a gateway determination condition that requires the planning proposal to give effect to the guidelines.
+• the plan–making authority issues a gateway determination condition requiring the planning proposal to give effect to the guidelines.

-For planning proposals that have progressed through these stages of preparation prior to 10 November 2023, the previous requirement to be consistent with and give effect to the NSW Coastal Design Guidelines 2003 still applies.
+For planning proposals that progressed through these stages before 10 November 2023, the requirement to be consistent with the 2003 guidelines still applies.

 Why did we update the guidelines?

-The updated guidelines now reflect best practice urban design and place-based planning, a better understanding of land and sea Country principles, and coastal hazard management.
-They provide clear guidance about requirements for planning proposals in the coastal zone and balance environmental, economic, social and cultural needs.
+The updated guidelines reflect best–practice urban design and place-based planning.
+They outline a better understanding of land and sea Country principles and coastal hazard management.
+They provide clear guidance about planning proposal requirements in the coastal zone and balance environmental, economic, social and cultural needs.

 Where do the guidelines apply?

-The coastal zone extends beyond the open coast, covering coastal lakes, estuaries, rivers and other waterways to their tidal extent, and urban and rural areas near these natural features.
-You can view these areas on our spatial viewer.
+The coastal zone extends beyond the open coast.
+It covers coastal lakes, estuaries, rivers and other waterways to their tidal extent.
+It also covers land near these natural features.
+You can view these areas using the NSW Planning Portal spatial viewer.

 How do the guidelines support local communities?